hamza-boudouche/cloud-computing-project/README.md

 ### Performance evaluation

 This part is an extension of the part [Deploying automatically the load generator in Google cloud](###Deploying-automatically-the-load-generator-in-Google-cloud).
-That's why we will be keeping the same provisionning and configuration strategy, with some added improvements.
+That's why we will be using the same provisionning and configuration strategy, with some added improvements.

 The strategy we followed in order to evaluate the performances of the Online boutique